raae/demo-metalsmith-instagram/src/index.md

 There is no front-end code getting these photos.
 They are fetched when generating the static site using Metalsmith.

-If you would like to know how check out the tutorial on [bgraphic.no](bgraphic.no).
+A tutorial will soon be published on [bgraphic.no](bgraphic.no).
+Get an e-mail when it is published by signing letting me now you are interested using the form.